yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 ## Retrieve WSDL files from a UDDI registry

-You can use WSDL files to register web services in the **Web Service Repository** and to add WSDL documents and XML schemas to the global cache.
 Policy Studio can retrieve a WSDL file from the file system, from a URL, or from a UDDI registry.
 This section explains how to retrieve a WSDL file from a UDDI registry.

 You can also browse a UDDI registry in Policy Studio directly without registering a WSDL file.
 Under the **APIs** node in the tree, right-click the **Web Service Repository**